glandfried/honestBeliefs/README.md

-**Science is a human institution that aspires to reach the truth, that is, to formulate propositions that are valid for all people, both interculturally and intersubjectively.**
+My people say that "the only truth is reality", and that if someone wants to explain you economics and you don't understand then they are lying to you.
+What we call science is neither truth nor reality, it is merely a discourse about reality that claims the status of truth.
+The best we can do is to work honestly to reach **intersubjective agreements that can be accepted by all members of our community and any other community**.

 Formal sciences validate their propositions by means of theorems, derived from applying the internal rules of a closed axiomatic system.
 Empirical sciences must validate their propositions within open systems, which always impose a degree of associated uncertainty.
 **Which is therefore the source of validity for empirical knowledge?**